23 Technical SEO Checklist to Improve Site Ranking and User Experience

-HTML sitemaps are for humans but also directs the search engines spiders and robots to find the pages on your sites.
+HTML sitemaps are for humans but also direct search engines spiders and robots to find the pages on your sites.

 On the other hand, XML sitemaps are for bots and spiders not for humans.
 Moreover, a single sitemap does not exceed more than 50,000 URLs of 50MB.
 Therefore, if you have a heavy site with too much content, then you will need more than one XML sitemap.

 The robots.txt file tells search engines what URLs not to index.
-Robots.txt file is a high priority technical SEO factor and it is most often the cause of crawlability issues.
+Robots.txt file is a high-priority technical SEO factor and it is most often the cause of crawling issues.
 It is the first thing that Google bot looks at your site.
 If you don’t want any particular page to be crawled, you can direct Googlebot by specifying “Disallow” a page.

-You can find it from Google Search Console.
+You can find it in Google Search Console.
 It shows a list of hosts that provide resources on your site that are blocked by robots.txt rules.

 12. Pagination on your webpages

-Best Practices for Pagination in favour of SEO:
+Best Practices for Pagination in favor of SEO